-Safe and Vault related Questions; Antique Safe Repair and Restoration; With over 40 years in the Safe & Vault industry, if I can't answer your question I know where to get the answer.
-Current Project: Restoration of two Tilton & McFarland Safes from the 1860's.
+Safe and Vault related Questions; Antique Safe Repair and Restoration; With over 44 years in the Safe & Vault industry, if I can't answer your question I know where to get the answer.
+Current Project: Restoration of an Ely Norris Cannonball Safe from the early 1900's.
 Will answer Safe & Vault related questions concerning age, value, restoration, moving, opening & repairing, parts, operation and history.
 Note: It is not my intention to teach you to open safes or to provide information which may aid in the unlawful opening of a safe.
 I will not give out drill points or information which I deem inappropriate.

-40 years in the Safe & Vault Industry.
-Service Manager for one of the largest Safe & Vault companies on the West Coast.
+44 years in the Safe & Vault Industry.
+Owner and Service Manager for one of the largest Safe & Vault companies on the West Coast.
 Graduate of Lockmasters Safe Lock Servicing, Safe lock Manipulation and Safe Deposit Lock Courses.
 Graduate of Locksmith Institute.
+Author of "The Coffee Table Guide to Antique Safes".
 Certified Instructor for the California Locksmith Association teaching Basic and Advanced Lock Servicing, Basic Safe opening and Repairing.
 Factory Trained by AMSEC, LORD Safes, LeFebure, Mosler, KabaMas, LaGard and Sargent & Greenleaf

 Graduate of Locksmith Institute 1972 Graduate Lockmasters Safe Lock Servicing 1974 Graduate Lockmasters Safe Lock Manipulation 1975 Graduate Lockmasters Safe Deposit Lock Servicing 1985 Instructor Certified - California Locksmith Association - 1985 Factory trained by AMSEC, MAJOR, STAR, Johnson-Pacific, Kaba-MAS, Allied-Gary, ISM, Lord, Brown Safe, EXL, Mosler, Diebold.

-2009, 2010 & 2011 Listed in AllExperts top 50 Experts.
+2009 - 2015 Listed in AllExperts top 50 Experts.
 All Experts Categories - Safes & Security Containers, Locksmithing, Antique Safes.
-Retired US Army Reserve Chief Warrant Officer (CW3), with 32 years of total service.
+Retired US Army Chief Warrant Officer (CW4), with 39 years of total service.
 With numerous awards from Vietnam, Desert Storm and Operation Iraqi Freedom.
-US Navy - 1971-1981 US Army Reserve 1984-2006 US Army Retired Reserve 2006-present
+US Navy - 1971-1981 US Army Reserve 1984-2013 US Army Retired

 US Secret Service, FBI, BATF, Local Law enforcment agencies, Diebold, Hamilton Pacific, Red Hawk Int., Chubb International, Bank of America, Wells Fargo Bank, Mechanics Bank, El Dorado Savings Bank, many Credit unions and smaller banks.
 McDonalds, Togos, BurgerKing, TacoBell, Carls Jr. FoodMaxx, SaveMart, Lucky's, Albertson's, Raley's, Safeway, NobHill, Bell Markets, PW Markets.
 Great America, Century Theatres, Cinemark Theatres, UA Cinemas, and many homeowners and small businesses.
 Provide warranty service for lock and safe manufactures.
 Service area is Northern California - Fresno to Oregon, including western Nevada